 (b) Beneficiaries and descendants of beneficiaries in a Whanau Trust constituted in terms of Te Ture Whenua Maori Act 1993.

-(a) endorsed by a recognised Kokako Kaumatua or Kokako Trustee or
+Applicants must supply a clear whakapapa to either (a) endorsed by a recognised Kokako Kaumatua or Kokako Trustee or (b) signed by a Trustee of the Whanau Trust.

 2. Students must be currently attending a (NZQA or overseas equivalent) tertiary institution on a fulltime or part-time basis or an institution or training scheme approved by the Trustees.

-2. Students attending free courses or where fees are paid by a third party are not precluded from receiving a grant provided all other criteria are met.
+6. Students attending free courses or where fees are paid by a third party are not precluded from receiving a grant provided all other criteria are met.

-5. Any policy interpretation is entirely at the discretion of the Trustees.
+10. Any policy interpretation is entirely at the discretion of the Trustees.

 Kokako Trust